Improve your digital experiences with a better customer journey

-A good customer journey is vital for improving your organisation’s digital experiences.
-Get some ideas on how you can accomplish just that.
+A good customer journey is vital for improving your organization’s digital experiences.

-It is no longer a controversial statement: A great majority of people now conduct most of their research online before buying products or services—be it digital or physical.
+A great majority of people conduct most of their research online before buying products or services—be it digital or physical.

 You need to ask yourself questions like:

-For example: at an early stage, a potential customer—let’s say a restaurant owner—may have come to realise that he loses market shares by having an outdated website and CRM system.
+For example: at an early stage, a potential customer—let’s say a restaurant owner—may have come to realize that he loses his market share by having an outdated website and CRM system.
 The information he needs at this awareness stage is to find out what the latest technologies are, or what the latest restaurant business trends are.

-The restaurant owner may be asking questions like: “what digital solutions exist for restaurants?” or “what is digitalisation?”
-When he finds out more, he may ask questions about how to modernise his restaurant with digital solutions, and what digital platform may be best suited.
+The restaurant owner may be asking questions like: “what digital solutions exist for restaurants?” or “what is digitalization?”
+When he finds out more, he may ask questions about how to modernize his restaurant with digital solutions, and what digital platform may be best suited.
 The information the restaurant owner needs gradually changes from purely factual to increasingly helpful, and then increasingly selling.

 After obtaining a general overview of your digital experiences and your customer’s situation, you can start working on concrete steps to map the buyer’s journey.
 Here are some examples, as specified by Weidert Group: